CodecoolBase/waste-recycling-java/README.md

       - `getPaperCount()`
       - `getPlasticCount()`
     - `Dustbin` instances provide a way to clear their contents via the `emptyContents()` method
-    - `Dustbin` instances provide a way to display their contents via the `displayContents()` method in the following format
+    - `Dustbin` should provide a way to get its textual representation which should look like this:

       ```
       Green Dustbin!
       House waste content: 2 item(s)